Sergey Mironov: Personal life

 His third wife Irina Yurievna Mironova is an officer apparatus to the Interparliamentary Assembly of the CIS.
 They have a son and a daughter.

 An investigation by BBC News found that in 2022 Mironov and his wife had adopted a 10 months old girl Marharyta Prokopenko that was abducted from Ukraine's town of Kherson by Inna Varlamova during Russian occupation to Moscow under the pretext of "medical examination".
-In Moscow, her birth certificate was falsified, changing her name to Maryna Mironova and birth place to Russia.
+In Moscow, her birth certificate was falsified, changing her name to Maryna Mironova and birthplace to Russia.

 In 2008, President Vladimir Putin awarded Mironov the Order "For Merit to the Fatherland", 3rd degree.

 In 2011, after an initiative of United Russia in the Legislative Assembly of Saint Petersburg, Mironov was recalled from the Federation Council.

 Wealth

 According to The Insider in a report published in January 2022, Mironov's family owns an elite apartment in Moscow worth 350 million rubles, which is almost 70 times more than the politician's officially declared annual income.
 The apartment has an area of 235 square meters and is located in the residential complex "Park Palace" on Prechistenskaya embankment.
 Mironov's ex-wife Olga and their minor son live in it, and since 2015 its official owner has been Olga's brother, who could not buy such expensive real estate with his own money, since the annual revenue of his business is less than 14 million rubles.